 Machalilla National Park

 Machalilla National Park lies on the Pacific coast of Ecuador – near the town of Puerto Lopez – and features three main attractions.
-First, the beach of Los Frailes, a popular destination for locals, especially on weekends and holidays.
-The second is an island called Isla de la Plata, often called the Poor Man’s Galapagos as it is possible to see many species in common with the Archipelago, such as blue-footed boobies.
-The third, the small community of Agua Blanca, is lesser known but well worth the visit.
-The native people who live here offer tours to see the ancient ruins, the small archeology museum, and to hike the trail which passes local homes tucked into native, dry forest, which is an endangered habitat and home to several species of endemic birds.
-The highlight of Agua Blanca is a lagoon of cool, sulfury water where visitors can plaster themselves with mud before diving in – an activity that is said to be richly beneficial for your skin.
+First, the beach of Los Frailes, a popular destination for locals, especially on weekends and holidays, secondly, an island called Isla de la Plata – where it’s possible to see many species also found in the Galápagos Islands, such as Blue-Footed Boobies – and third, the small indigenous community of Agua Blanca.
+The people who live here offer tours to see the ancient ruins, the small archeology museum and to hike the trail which passes local homes in the forest.
+The highlight of Agua Blanca is a lagoon of cool, sulfur-rich water where you can plaster yourself with mud before diving in – an activity that is said to be richly beneficial for your skin.

 Podocarpus National Park

-Podocarpus National Park lies in the extreme south of the country.
-It is home to the only native species of conifers in Ecuador, all part of the Podocarpus family.
-The trees, once heavily harvested, are difficult to see without hiring a guide or renting a car that can handle backcountry roads.
+Podocarpus National Park – in the far south of Ecuador – is home to the only native species of conifers in the country, all part of the Podocarpus family.
+The trees – once heavily harvested – are difficult to see without hiring a guide or renting a car that can handle backcountry roads.
 There are two main locations from which to access the park.
 The first is near the city of Loja, which includes a few short hiking trails allowing for a brief introduction to the native flora and fauna.
 The second entrance is near the town of Zamora – much further east – with a warmer climate and completely different plant and animal life.